Atrato River: History

-The court referred to New Zealand’s Te Awa Tupua Act and cited New Zealand’s recognition of the Whanganui River’s legal personhood as precedent.
+The court referred to New Zealand’s Te Awa Tupua Act (Whanganui River Claims Settlement) and cited New Zealand’s recognition of the Whanganui River’s legal personhood as precedent.
 Following that example, the court ordered the creation of a guardian body – the Commission of the Guardians of Atrato River, to represent the interests of the river, and manage the river’s resources in a sustainable way that is consistent with the river’s legal personhood status.
 Initially, the commission would include government representatives and one community representative.
 However, civil society rejected the idea of just one community and instead made a request for fourteen council members to serve on the council.
 The request was approved, and the council was formed in May 2018.